 Learn something new!

-You got to where you are because of the things you’ve learned.
+You got to where you are, your current level of success or failure, because of the things you’ve learned to do.
 Doctors earn money because they learned to heal people through medicine, real estate agents earn money because they learned to buy and sell properties, and CEOs earn money because they learned to lead entire companies.
 You got your job and level of income because you’ve learned the skills required for those, and if you want to improve your career and income you need to learn the skills needed for the next steps up.